Spacetime Structure

 Second law of thermodynamics

-The second law of thermodynamics is a consequence of the existence of the terminal object :
+The second law of thermodynamics is a consequence of the majorization order induced by the unital-channel refinement of morphisms (see Mathematical foundations §terminal object):

 Geometric interpretation: